Nehale Senior Secondary School

-Nehale Senior Secondary School is a public school in Onayena, Oshikoto Region, Namibia.
-Established in 1976, it is among the oldest secondary schools in the region.
-Nehale SSS is named after Nehale Mpingana, king of the Ondonga.
-The school is located at Onayena, approximately 20 kilometres east of Ondangwa.
+Nehale Senior Secondary School (also styled Nehale SSS) is a public secondary school at Onayena in the Oshikoto Region of Namibia.
+It opened in 1976 and is among the older secondary schools in the former Ovamboland.
+The school is named after King Nehale lya Mpingana of the Ondonga people.
+It stands about 20 kilometres east of Ondangwa and offers grades 8 to 12.